aqwvinh/Basic_guideline_for_Machine_Learning/O. Time series forecasting.md

 These components are defined as follows:

-Level: The average value in the series.
+Level/Observed: The average value in the series.
 <br>Trend: The increasing or decreasing value in the series.
+Trend is the moving average in the period.
 <br>Seasonality: The repeating short-term cycle in the series.
+Seasonality+Noise = observed/trend for multiplicative model or = observed-trend for additive and then average to retrieve the pure seasonality
 <br>Noise: The random variation in the series.

-**A series is thought to be an aggregate or combination of these four components.** That's why there are 2 models: additive and multiplicative
+**A series is thought to be an aggregate or combination of these four components.** That's why there are 2 models: additive and multiplicative.
+<br>For multiplicative model, *Time series value = trend component * seasonal component * noise component*

 ### Code